AA

 Bucharest.
 Photo: Shutterstock Bucharest.
 Photo: Shutterstock

-Bucharest joins the ranks of European capitals imposing a tourist tax: starting tomorrow, a new city tourist tax will take effect in Romania's capital, applicable to every tourist staying in the city.
+Bucharest is joining the list of European capitals imposing a new municipal tourist tax on every tourist staying in the city.

-Local authorities explain that the tax aims to strengthen and promote tourism in Bucharest, fund international campaigns, improve tourist infrastructures, cultural events, signage, digitization, and enhance the visitor experience in the city.
+Local authorities explain that the tax is intended to strengthen and promote tourism in Bucharest, fund international campaigns, improve tourism infrastructure, enhance cultural events and signage, support digitization, and upgrade the visitor experience in the city.

 Who Pays and How?

-The amount is fixed per night and does not depend on the hotel's level or type of accommodation.
+The amount is fixed per night and does not depend on the hotel rating or type of accommodation.

-Bucharest joins cities like Paris, Rome, Barcelona, Amsterdam, and London, which already impose similar tourist taxes.
-In most European cities, these taxes range from 1 to 7 Euros per night, placing Bucharest in the low to medium range.
+Bucharest joins cities like Paris, Rome, Barcelona, Amsterdam, and London, which already levy similar tourist taxes.
+In most European cities, these taxes range between 1 and 7 euros per night, placing Bucharest in the lower-medium range.

 More articles